nikovert/personal_website/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
 I am a Doctoral student under the supervision of Kostas Margellos and Sina Ober-Blöbaum at the University of Oxford.
 My research interests currently focus on Safety-Critical Control and Optimization of Complex Systems.
-In particular, I work on
-- Reachability analysis;
-- Statistical learning theory;
-- Decentralized and distributed control;
-- Reinforcement Learning;
-- Airborne Wind Energy;

 I received a Bachelors's degree in Electrical Engineering from ETH Zurich in 2019.
 While at ETH, I was the avionics lead for the Swiss Academic Space Initiative.
 After graduating, I took on an internship at the Jet Propulsion Labs in Pasadena, California, where I worked on the Mars2020 rover.